 Q: How should parents approach today’s college process?

 McCue: Among college counselors, there is a famous saying: “College is a match to be made, not a prize to be won.”
 This is not about a bumper sticker or whether your family and friends will recognize the name of the school.
 It’s about finding a school that’s a good match for your teenager.
-A place where she can thrive and reach her goals.
+A place where they can thrive and reach their goals.

 Q: When do we start talking about college?